celestiaorg/blobstream-contracts/solidity/subgraph/README.md

-# Injective Peggo Subgraph 🤖 🚀
+# Celestia QGB Subgraph 🤖 🚀

-This is the Subgraph for the Injective Peggo.
+This is the Subgraph for the Celestia QGB.

 ---